k-vodenicharov/k-vodenicharov/README.md

 ## About me🦸‍♂️
 As a conscientious web developer👨‍💻, I have a track record for quickly learning🎓 new information and technologies.
 My expertise lies in thoroughly assessing an organization's requirements to create a strong ( ◡̀_◡́)ᕤ and effective web presence.
 I am well versed in all five critical stages📈 of web development: from initial information gathering🕵 and strategic planning📋 to development👨‍💻, testing and ongoing delivery🚚 and maintenance🛠️.

-In addition to my web development credentials, I am an experienced⭐ Salesforce🌩️ Consultant with 3 years of specialized experience.
+In addition to my web development credentials, I am an experienced⭐ 3x certified Salesforce🌩️ Specialist with 3 years of experience.
 I excel at guiding👨‍🏫 clients through the Salesforce onboarding process and in using this powerful⚡ tool to improve their business operations.
 My skill set includes business analysis📊, Salesforce Integration🧩 as well as CRM Administration📂 and Development🔨, ensurin a comprehensive service⚙️ package for each client🤵.

 ## 🎯Goals for 2024 Q4 and 2025th